e-Learning Days at District 99

 - In advance of an e-Learning Day, teachers will have informed students of their process for e-Learning Day assignments.

 - During the e-Learning Day, students will access and complete assignments that are meaningful and continue to advance them through the curriculum.
-There will be an assignment given in every class that will take students approximately 50 minutes to complete.
+There will be an assignment given in every class that will take students a maximum of 50 minutes to complete.
 Assignments will vary based on a teacher's instructional goals.

 - As with any assignment, students will know the goal of the lesson, what resources will be needed to complete the lesson, how they will submit the work, and how it will be assessed.